 If conditions indicate that proved properties may be impaired, the carrying value of property is compared to management's future estimated pre-tax undiscounted cash flow from properties generally aggregated on a field-level basis.
 If impairment is necessary, the asset carrying value is written down to fair value, typically a discounted present value of estimated future cash flows.
+We record any impairments to accumulated depreciation, depletion and amortization on the balance sheets.
 Cash flow pricing estimates are based on estimated reserves and production information and pricing assumptions that management believes are reasonable.

 The impairment assessment process is primarily dependent upon the estimate of proved reserves.
 Any overstatement of estimated proved reserve quantities would result in an overstatement of estimated future net cash flows, which could result in an understated assessment of impairment.
 The subjectivity and risks associated with estimating proved reserves are discussed under "Oil and Natural Gas Reserves" below.
 Prediction of product prices is subjective since prices are largely dependent upon supply and demand resulting from global and national conditions generally beyond our control.
 However, management's assessment of product prices for purposes of impairment is consistent with that used in its business plans and investment decisions.
 While there is judgment involved in management's estimate of future product prices, the potential impact on impairment has not been significant recently since product prices have been substantially higher than our net acquisition and development costs per Boe.
 Prior to 2021, our historical impairment of proved properties included \$311.5 million of proved property impairments from 2014 through 2020.
+We recorded an impairment of long-lived assets of \$223.4 million for the year ended December 31, 2023.
+The impairment is related to our assets in the Texas Permian Basin, that is within our Cross Timbers joint venture, primarily due to a lower net commodity price environment, increased costs as well as a change in our development plans to reduce the duration of the proved undeveloped reserves from five years to two years.
+We did not recognize an impairment of long-lived assets during the years ended December 31, 2022 and 2021.
 We believe that a sensitivity analysis regarding the effect of changes in assumptions on estimated impairment is impracticable to provide because of the number of assumptions and variables involved which have interdependent effects on the potential outcome.